 - Enhanced Decision Making Skills

 - Giving Your Team Full Attention: When an employee approaches you with a problem, do you immediately begin to drift out of consciousness by trying to come up with a solution in your head?
 Instead, challenge yourself to focus when you catch your mind drifting and remain fully conscious of your team member’s needs.
+Also, support your employees in their journey to succeed in careers, help them in achieving goals, as well as listen to their suggestions and ideas.
+It can improve the employee life cycle since a better employee experience can directly impacts staff satisfaction, productivity, and retention.

 - Empowering Team Members: The performance of your team members improves when you empower and trust them.
 Many employees will make a decision different to what you would have made, but there can be more than one solution to every problem.
 The most important thing is what’s right, and not who’s right.
 Releasing the “how” and focusing more on the “what” will not only create less stress on you, but it will improve your team’s morale in the process.